Hardy-type self-testing and exposedness of tripartite GHZ correlations: Acknowledgement.

 \section{Acknowledgement.}

-We are grateful for stimulating discussions with Guruprasad Kar, Subhendu Bikash Ghosh, and Snehasish Roy Chowdhury.
-R.A. acknowledges financial support from the Council of Scientific and Industrial Research (CSIR), Government of India, under File No. 09/0093(19292)/2024-EMR-I.
+We are grateful for stimulating discussions with Yeong-Cherng Liang, Guruprasad Kar, Subhendu Bikash Ghosh, and Snehasish Roy Chowdhury.
+R.A. acknowledges financial support from the National Science and Technology Council, Taiwan (Grants No. 112-2628-M-006-007-MY4, 114-2811-M-006-069-MY2).